amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/Test-Engineering/Best-Practices/Playwright-Test-Automation-Guidelines.md

             // ...
             });

-4 - To skip a failing test, under instances when we do not have a BLI in place to fix the test and we are unsure of the timframe of the fix.
-In the instance of a failing test with a known fix in the works, we should use `test.fixme` instead, explained further below.
+4 - To skip a failing test, under instances when we are unsure of the timeframe of the fix.
+Again, its imperative we include a comment above the `test.skip` annotation to explain why the test is failing, along with a reference ID of the associated created DevOps BLI on our test engineer minmi board [here](https://dev.azure.com/AMDigitalTech/Platform%20Development/_boards/board/t/Minmi/Backlog) so there is some form of traceability.
+In the instance of a failing test with a known fix in the works, we should use `test.fixme` instead, explained above.

 **We can merge tests with `test.skip` annotations into the main branch, but it is important that we review these tests frequently to ensure they are not forgotten.**